omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 1. Go to the website https://luplab.gitlab.io/rvcodecjs
 2. Enter desired instruction
 3. Copy hex or binary machine code
-4. In a new memory module, ```memory_instr_seq*.v```, write the instruction machine code in an initial ... end block
+4. In a new memory module, ```memory_instr_seq*.v```, copy and paste the standard memory module and write the instruction machine code in the initial begin ... end block
 5. Use little endian byte order and only use addresses 0 - 127.
    - For example, encoding hex 0x00528333 would look like
      ```
-     intial begin
+     initial begin
       data[0] = 8'h33;
       data[1] = 8'h83;
       data[2] = 8'h52;
       data[3] = 8'h00;
-     ...
+     //...
      end
      ```
 6. If a lw instruction is being executed, set necessary data memory values in addresses 128 - 255
+  - For example, setting address 200 to decimal 100 would look like:
+    ```
+     initial begin
+       //Instruction encoding from addresses 0 - 127

+       data[200] = 8'd100
+       // ...
+    end

+  - Because memory is byte addressable, setting addresses to any value greater than 1 byte would require you to set the remaining 4 addresses to contain remaining bits
+    - For example, writing 0x12345678 into data memory starting from address 216 would look like:
+      ```
+      initial begin
+       //instruction encoding and possible other data

+       data[216] = 8'h78;
+       data[217] = 8'h56;
+       data[218] = 8'h34;
+       data[219] = 8'h12;

+       // ...
+      end
+    - Memory module will then concatenate all 4 addresses into one full word if called

-7. Write the same addresses encoding in the reset block as well with non-blocking assignments
+7. Write the same addresses encoding in the reset block after for loop as well with non-blocking assignments
 8. Copy and paste this into a new full_dp_instr_seq*.v file with only changing the memory module
 9. Simulate the full_dp file on ModelSIM along with:
  - full_control.v